Brockton, Massachusetts: Government

 Brockton has a city government led by a mayor and city council.
 The city elects a mayor for two-year terms.
 Previous mayors include Winthrop H. Farwell Jr., John T. Yunits Jr., David Crosby, Carl Pitaro, Richard L. Wainwright, John E. Sullivan, Alvin Jack Sims, Joseph H. Downey and Paul Studenski.
 James Harrington was elected mayor in 2005 and began his term in January 2006.
 He was re-elected on November 6, 2007, for another two-year term.
 He had previously served 16 years as a City Councilor.
 In the fall of 2009, City Councilor Linda Balzotti defeated Harrington to become the city's first female mayor.
-Balzotti was defeated in 2013 by Bill Carpenter who won the election by only 44 votes.
+Balzotti was defeated in 2013 by Bill Carpenter, who won the election by only 44 votes.
 After the unexpected death of Bill Carpenter on July 3, 2019, City Councillor President Moises Rodrigues become the acting Mayor.
 On July 15, 2019 Rodrigues was unanimously elected by the 11-person City Council to become the Mayor of Brockton.
 Rodrigues became the first person of color to become Mayor of Brockton after serving six years on the Brockton city council.
 In 2009, community activist Jass Stewart was elected to councilor-at-large becoming the first African American to serve in Brockton's city council.
 The city council consists of four Councilors-at-Large and seven ward Councilors, one for every ward in the city.
 As of January 2020, the mayor of Brockton is Robert F. Sullivan.

 Education

 Public schools

 Brockton operates its own school system for the city's approximately 17,000 students.
 There is an early education school (Barrett Russell), ten elementary schools (Angelo, Arnone, Baker, Brookfield, Downey, George, Gilmore, Hancock, John F. Kennedy and Raymond), the Davis K–8 school, six middle/junior high schools (North, East, West, South, Ashfield and the Plouffe Academy), Brockton High School and four alternative schools (Huntington, Edison, Champion and B.B.
 Russell).
 Brockton High School's athletics teams are called the Boxers (after the city's undefeated heavyweight boxing champion, Rocky Marciano).
+In February 2024, Brockton High School entered the national spotlight following four district committee members requesting National Guard assistance via letter to the state’s Governor to deal with increasing levels of violence between students and security staffing shortages at the school, a request opposed by the Mayor of Brockton at the time.